SanketUdapi/coupon-system/README.md

    - **Description:** Discounts apply to the entire cart if the total exceeds a certain threshold.
    - **Examples:**
      - 10% off on carts above ₹100.
-     - ₹50 off on carts exceeding ₹500.

 2. **Product-wise Coupons**
    - **Description:** Discounts are applied to specific products in the cart.
    - **Examples:**
      - 20% off on Product A.
-     - Buy Product B for ₹100 if its original price is ₹150.

 3. **BxGy Coupons (Buy X, Get Y)**
    - **Description:** Buy a specified quantity of products and get certain products for free.